Cao Xiu: Descendants

-Discovery of Cao Xiu's tomb
+Tomb

 In May 2010, archaeologists announced the discovery of Cao Xiu's tomb in Mengjin County, Henan.
 The tomb, 50 metres long and 21 metres wide, held chinaware, copperware, liquor cups and jars as well as some human bones.
 Tests suggested that these bones belonged to a 50-year-old man and a 40-year-old woman, and the man was about 1.71 metres tall.
 A bronze seal, about the size of a coin and engraved with Cao Xiu's name, revealed the tomb owner's identity.

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, on one occasion when Yue Jin was losing to the enemy general Ling Tong in a duel, Cao Xiu fired an arrow which hit Ling Tong's horse.
 Ling Tong fell from the horse's back and would have been killed by Yue Jin if Gan Ning had not intervened and saved him.